web3-nomad/hedera-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 #### Step 1: Target your deployed contract

-Open the TodoList.t.sol file and copy and paste the line below.
+Open the `TodoList.t.sol` file and copy and paste the line below.

-Replace "Deployed_Contract_EVM_Address" with your deployed contract's EVM address".
+Replace `"Deployed_Contract_EVM_Address"` with your deployed contract's EVM address.

 ```solidity
     TodoList public todoList =
         TodoList("Deployed_Contract_EVM_Address");
 ```

-#### Step 2: Assert number of todos increases by one after calling createTodo()
+#### Step 2: Perform an assertion

+This test saves the current number of todos as `numberOfTodos`, then executes `createTodo()`, and finally performs an assertion to check that the new number of todos has increased.

-Assert that the numberOfTodosAfter executing createTodo() is equal to the numberOftodosBefore + 1.
+Write a statement which asserts that the `todoCountAfterCreate` is equal to the `numberOfTodos + 1`.

 Copy the below line and paste it in `TodoList.t.sol`